Masterpieces by Ellington: Reception

 Jazz critic Gary Giddins called the album "One of the first genuinely innovative 12-inch LPs."
 He noted that "Ellington eschewed the suite format in favor of continuous long-form works that reflected a liberation made possible by the LP.
 The vividly languorous 15-minute "Mood Indigo" (on Masterpieces) exemplifies Ellington's newfound freedom".

 Ellington biographer John Edward Hasse notes that "Mood Indigo" in this updated version "goes through several meters (one section is in waltz time), three keys, and effective contrasts in sonorities, densities, and timbres.
 What variety Ellington and Strayhorn could manage from the sixteen-piece orchestra and from a familiar short song!"
 He also notes that "The Tattooed Bride is considered by some critics as one of Ellington's most effective extended works."

-The AllMusic review by Bruce Eder awarded the album 4½ stars and stated: "For the first time in his recording career, Ellington was able to forego the three-minutes-and-change restrictions in running time of the 78-rpm disc — he and the band rose to the occasion."
+The AllMusic review by Bruce Eder stated: "For the first time in his recording career, Ellington was able to forego the three-minutes-and-change restrictions in running time of the 78-rpm disc — he and the band rose to the occasion."